Perdue Foods recalling some frozen ready-to-eat chicken products for misbranding

-WASHINGTON (WHTM) – Purdue Foods is recalling 495 pounds of frozen chicken due to the packages being misbranded and having undeclared allergens, according to the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS).
+WASHINGTON (WHTM) – Perdue Foods is recalling 495 pounds of frozen chicken due to the packages being misbranded and having undeclared allergens, according to the USDA.

-FSIS says the chicken contains wheat, a very common allergen that is not declared on the product label.
+The chicken contains wheat, a very common allergen, that is not declared on the product label.

 - 22-oz. resealable plastic bags containing “Simply Smart Organics CHICKEN BREAST TENDERS GLUTEN FREE” with “Best By: 08 29 20,” UPC Bar Code: 0-72745-80489-2, and time stamps of 00:30 to 01:00 (inclusive).